jostmey/NakedTensor/README.md

 You are one buzzword away from being a professional.
 Instead of fitting a line to just eight datapoints, we will now fit a line to 8-million datapoints.
 Welcome to **big data**.

 There are two major changes in the code.
 The first is bookkeeping.
 Because of all the data, the error must be defined using placeholders instead of actual data.
-Later in the code, the data is feed through the placeholders.
-The second change is that because we have so much data, only a sample of data is feed into the model at any given time.
-Each time an operation of gradient descent is called, a new sample of data is feed into the model.
+Later in the code, the data is fed through the placeholders.
+The second change is that because we have so much data, only a sample of data is fed into the model at any given time.
+Each time an operation of gradient descent is called, a new sample of data is fed into the model.
 By sampling the dataset, *TensorFlow* never has to deal with the entire dataset at once.
 This works surprisingly well and there is theory that says it is okay to do this ([link](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)).
 There are a few conditions that the theory says are important, like the step size must decrease with each iteration.
 For now, who cares!
 It works.

 ## Conclusion

 As you worked through the scripts, you hopefully saw how the error can be anything you wanted it to be.
 It could be the error between a set of images and a convolutional neural network.
 It could be the error between classical music and a recurrent neural network.
 Let your imagination run wild.
-Once the error is defined, you can use *TensorFlow* to try an minimize it.
+Once the error is defined, you can use *TensorFlow* to try and minimize it.

 That's it.
 Hopefully you found this tutorial enlightening.